TGAC/MultiPEN/MultiPEN_executable/MultiPEN_v001_documentation/user-manual.md

 NumIter=100
 ```

 Note that in this example we are using the example files provided with the application.
-All the files used as example as located in the folder: ExampleInputs/.
+All the files used for the example are located in the folder: ExampleInputs/.

 Next, run Cross Validation with the following command: